tinyvision-ai-inc/pico-ice/Docs/source/software/sdk-c-api.rst

 .. c:macro:: spi_fpga_flash

    The flash peripheral instance that is connected to the FGPA's flash chip.

-.. c:macro:: ICE_FPGA_FLASH_SPI_SCK_PIN

-.. c:macro:: ICE_FPGA_FLASH_SPI_TX_PIN

-.. c:macro:: ICE_FPGA_FLASH_SPI_RX_PIN

-.. c:macro:: ICE_FPGA_FLASH_SPI_CSN_PIN

-   Pinout between the RP2040 and the FPGA's flash chip.
-   These pins must be set at high-impedance/floating whenever not in use to program the flash chip, to not distrub the FPGA operation, in particular when the FPGA is under initialisation.
-   This is handled by ``ice_flash_program()``.

-   Each pin must be configured as SPI, except the CSN pin, to be set as a GPIO pin.

 .. c:function:: void flash_read(spi_inst_t *spi, uint8_t pin, uint32_t addr, uint8_t *buf, size_t sz);